 Passive income is money you earn that doesn’t require you to do a lot of “active” work to continue making it.
 In essence, you can do most of the work upfront and put some additional effort along the way to earn an income.

 For example, if you create an online course, you just need to update its content to keep the money flowing.

 You’ve probably heard the expression, “make money while you sleep.”
 That’s the biggest draw that entices people to earn passive income.

 You can create something (a blog, course, ebook, videos, or an online store) that generates money even when you’re not working.
-Or you can own something (property or stocks) that allows you to earn passive income.
+Or you can make passive income investments (property or stocks) that allow you to earn passively.

 1. Start a Dropshipping Store

-With dropshipping, you can find trending products on the Oberlo marketplace that you can then sell online to customers around the world.
+With dropshipping, you can find trending products on marketplaces like AliExpress that you can then sell online to customers around the world.
 You can sell products in various dropshipping niches from fashion to home decor to beauty.

 The magic in dropshipping is that you build your own business and control how much you charge for the products.
 In fact, out of all the passive income ideas on the list, dropshipping is the one where you have the most control over your earnings.

 A close alternative to a dropshipping store – but one with a lot more input into product selection and quality control – is buying products wholesale to sell on your store.
 Using a wholesale marketplace you can connect with local, US-based suppliers, purchase products at wholesale prices, and sell them on to your audience.
 You can even combine this option with dropshipping by holding some products and dropshipping others.

 2. Run a Blog